ALS & Children/Youth

 Explain how to help

 Take the time to explain how to complete tasks and why you need their help.
-Always use age-appropriate language.
+Always use age-appropriate language and engage trained health professionals.

 Work together as a team